|Doc. Number||Article Title||Effective Date||Version|

 Instead, leave plenty of room like in the example above so you will get the result below.
 You may also notice we broke the line so that the entire name would fit without it possibly overflowing within the space of the tag.

 This goes for paragraphs as well.
-If you are trying to populate an entire paragraph, make sure there is enough space and we suggest removing any horizontal rules meant for positioning text.
+If trying to populate an entire paragraph, make sure there is enough space and we suggest removing any horizontal rules meant for positioning text.

 Since the area isn't sufficient enough and because of horizontal rules on the page, the information is rather illegible.